MirkMart/Lab_CompGeno/2025/03_GenomeAssembly/Genome_assembly_1.md

 - samtools index #index alignment

 > INDIVIDUAL WORK Calculate mean coverage of short and long reads with [Mosdepth](https://github.com/brentp/mosdepth).
-Solutions are [here](./mosdepth_solution.md).
+[Solutions](./mosdepth_solution.md).
 The command will start with

 ```bash
 mosdepth -n --fast-mode --by 500 <...>